davidkimai/aisecforge/POLICY.md

-# AISecForge: An Experimental Global Regulatory Policy for AI Security, Compliance and Competitive Advantage
+# AISecForge: An Experimental Framework for AI Security, Compliance and Competitive Advantage

 ## Abstract